 Many of these regulatory power circuits have an activation point and a deactivation point that do not match.
-This phenomenon is called hysteresis and is common on TRIACs.
+This phenomenon is called “hysteresis” and is common on TRIACs and other electronic components.

-How dimmer / AC motor speed controller works?
+How a dimmer / AC motor speed controller works?

-The resistor R3 and capacitor C3 are used to filter the high voltage transients that may appear on the circuit.
-The potentiometer P and capacitor C2 are elements necessary to trigger the triac.
+Resistor R3 and capacitor C3 are used to filter the high voltage transients that may appear on the circuit.
+The potentiometer P and capacitor C2 are elements necessary to trigger the triac. (using phase control)

-The triac controls the flow of alternating current to the load, switching between the conduction state and the cut-off state, during the positive and negative half cycles of power supply (110/220 VAC that comes from the electric outlet of our homes).
+The TRIAC controls the flow of alternating current to the load, switching between the conduction state and the cut-off state, during the positive and negative half cycles of the power supply (110/220 VAC that comes from the electric outlet of our homes).

-It should be clarified that the capacitor in an AC circuit, has out of phase voltage with respect to the original signal.
+It should be clarified that the capacitor, in an AC circuit, has an out of phase voltage with respect to the original signal.
 The following image shows the moments the TRIAC is triggered (small red triangles) and the voltage waveform that reaches the load.